nigels-code/color-picker/README.md

 # Color Picker

-- I wrote this while following Colt Steele's "Modern React Bootcamp" course.
+I wrote this while following Colt Steele's "Modern React Bootcamp" course.

-- A clone of websites like [Flat UI Colors](https://flatuicolors.com/) and [Material UI Colors](http://materialuicolors.co/?utm_source=launchers).
+A clone of websites like [Flat UI Colors](https://flatuicolors.com/) and [Material UI Colors](http://materialuicolors.co/?utm_source=launchers).

+In the project directory run `npm install` to install the dependencies into the `node_modules` folder.

 ## Available Scripts

-In the project directory, you can run:

-### `npm install`

-Installs the dependencies for the app to the `node_modules` folder.

 ### `npm start`